After-Shock/Cloudbox-wiki/Revoking-SSL-Certificates.md

 In case you wanted to revoke the SSL certificates for some reason (e.g. switch to another domain name), here are the commands to do so.
 Run these as user (not sudo).

-Note: This is not required if you are simply migrating Cloudbox to another server via [[backup and restore | Backup and Restore]] and intend to use the same domain name (update your [[ domain name DNS settings | PrerequisitesPrerequisites#3-domain-name]], if required).
+Note: This is not required if you are simply migrating Cloudbox to another server via [[backup and restore | Backup and Restore]] and intend to use the same domain name (update the [[DNS settings|Prerequisites#3-domain-name]] for your domain name, if required).

 1. Revoking keys for the domain: